phantran/moco/README.md

 </plugin>
 ```

-The default Maven phase of MoCo the verify phase, if you want to change the phase that executes MoCo, just use the execution
+The default Maven phase of MoCo is verify phase, if you want to change the phase that executes MoCo, just change the execution
 configuration as below

 ```xml